MASTERING ENGINEER - ALL INFORMATION AT A GLANCE

 DO YOU WANT TO LEARN MASTERING?

-With our custom-made mastering lessons, we pick you up at your level of knowledge and teach you everything important about mastering.
+With our custom-made mastering lessons, we meet you at your current skill level and teach you everything important about mastering.

 Mixing engineer, audio engineer, mastering engineer - what are the differences?

-The term audio engineer is mostly used as a generic term for professional work on audio or sound material.
-The range of activities within a music production is so gigantic that it is worth breaking down the whole thing a little further here.
+The term audio engineer is usually used as an umbrella term for professional work with audio or sound material.
+But the range of tasks within music production is so broad that it is worth breaking it down further.

-Mixing and mastering Engineers go hand in hand to arrive at the ideal sound of the song together.
+Mixing and mastering engineers work hand in hand to achieve the ideal sound of the song.

-The mixing engineer primarily deals with the mixing ratio of the individual instruments, creates a tonal balance within the song and thus ensures a pleasant mix.
+First and foremost, the mixing engineer deals with the mixing ratio of the individual instruments, creates a tonal balance within the song and thus ensures a pleasant mix.

-Ideally, the mastering engineer enhances the previous steps of the "mixer" with his work, eliminates slight inconsistencies within the frequency response and prepares the audio material both musically and technically in such a way that it reaches a professional level and can compete with other productions can.
+Ideally, the mastering engineer enhances the work done so far by the mixer, resolves minor inconsistencies in the frequency response and prepares the audio material both musically and technically so that it reaches a professional level and can compete with other productions.